Which Is Better, Wix Analytics or Google Analytics?

 Final Thoughts

 Wix Analytics and Google Analytics 4 both have a place in a Wix site owner's toolkit.
 Wix Analytics is excellent for its simplicity and zero-friction setup, while GA4 delivers the depth of data that serious growth requires.
 The good news: you don't have to choose.
-Setting up both takes less than five minutes and gives you the best of both worlds - straightforward daily reporting from Wix Analytics and the full analytical power of GA4 when you need to dig deeper.
+Setting up both takes less than five minutes and gives you the best of both worlds, with straightforward daily reporting from Wix Analytics and the full analytical power of GA4 when you need to look deeper.

 If you're working on improving your Wix site's visibility alongside your analytics setup, see our guides on adding meta tags on Wix and adding keywords to your Wix website for practical next steps.